Healthy, Money-saving Travel Tips & Treats

 Traveling can be very expensive with the high price of gas, hotel rooms, activities, parking, etc. A family of four can easily spend $30-$40 at a fast food restaurant for lunch.

 Another reason to pack your own food is that traveling can be hard on your digestion and it’s easy to end up with constipation from sitting long periods in the car.
 Drink plenty of water, avoid junk food, and stop frequently to stretch, use the restroom, and get some fresh air.
+To insure that you're getting adequate vitamins & minerals, bring along a powdered mix to add to juice or water.
+It will provide plenty of fruits and vegetables and help keep you regular.

 Where are you headed?
 What’s your favorite travel tip?